aarushisingh236/network-delay-tool/README.md

 ## 📌 Key Observations

-* The **first packet has higher delay** due to controller interaction (packet-in)
+* The **first packet shows higher delay** due to controller interaction
-* After flow rules are installed, **subsequent packets have lower delay**
+* After flow rules are installed, **subsequent packets are faster**
-* Artificial delay using netem increased RTT from ~3 ms to ~100 ms
+* Artificial delay increased RTT from ~3 ms to ~100 ms
-* Python script successfully extracts and analyzes RTT values
+* Flow table confirms SDN-based forwarding

 ---

 ## 🧠 Explanation

-* **Ping uses ICMP** to measure delay
+* **Ping uses ICMP** to measure network delay
-* **RTT = time taken for packet to go and return**
+* **RTT** represents time taken for packet round trip
 * In SDN:

-  * First packet → goes to controller
+  * First packet → sent to controller
   * Controller installs flow rule
-  * Next packets → handled by switch (faster)
+  * Next packets → directly forwarded

 ---

 ## 🏁 Conclusion

-This project demonstrates how network delay can be measured and analyzed using RTT values, and how SDN dynamically controls packet forwarding using flow rules.
-It also shows how network conditions affect latency.
+This project demonstrates how network delay can be measured using RTT and how SDN dynamically controls packet forwarding.
+It also shows how network conditions impact latency.

 ---

 ## 👩‍💻 Author

-**Aarushi Singh**
+Aarushi Singh